 One by Dennis and one by Vince.

-The Earwigs - Furnier, Buxton, Dunaway, Speer, Tatum
+The Earwigs - Furnier, Buxton, Dunaway, Speer, with firstly Phil Wheeler, and later John Tatum

 Earwigs Bio from 1965 says they were formed in March 1964.
-One name referred to as a 'manager of the Earwigs' was Nick Sataslow:
+One name mentioned in the bio was a 'manager of the Earwigs' called Nick Sataslow:

 "Nick was a friend of Glen's, and a real smart a*s.
 He would crack us all up, and any involvement he may have had to get a gig for us would have been merely a humorous gesture to include him, or this happened without my actually knowing about it, as I was not overly concerned with those details at that point."